steven-freed/Redis-MusicStore/README.md

 ## Running The Project

 ### Frontend:
-install all node packages with
+1. Install all node packages with
 ```
 $ npm install
 ```
-run app using expo
+2. Run app using expo
 ```
 $ expo start
 ```